artuurog/Machine_Learning_LAB/README.md

    Applying VLMs to interpret perceptual inputs and decide which actions the robot should take.
 The model will receive a textual instruction from the human user, and generate an action plan accordingly.

 5. **Action and Control**
-   Translating decisions ("pick red cube") into robot actions, such as motion ("x y z") or manipulation ("open/close gripper").
+   Translating decisions ("pick red cube") into robot actions, such as motion ("x y z") and manipulation ("open/close gripper").

 6. **Experiments**
    Test the action plan on the simulated robot.
 Try it on the real robot once you are satisfied with your simulations.